Welcome to

 Medicines that control stomach acid or increase stomach emptying may help reduce damage caused by leaks.
 Discuss these options with the child’s care team.

 Granulation tissue is extra skin tissue that can grow at the site of the stoma.
 Granulation tissue is common.
 It usually appears red and moist, similar to the skin inside the mouth.
 This tissue is delicate, and there may be some bleeding or discharge.
-Granulation tissue may be caused by friction or chafing as the tube rubs against the skin.
-Ways to help prevent granulation tissue include keeping the site dry, limiting movement of the tube, and making sure the tube fits properly.
-Granulation tissue may be treated by applying foam dressings or silver nitrate.
-In some cases, it may be removed with surgery.
+Granulation tissue may be caused by friction as the tube rubs against the skin.

-Although redness and discharge can be signs of infection, they can have other causes as well.
+Although redness and discharge can be signs of infection, they can have other causes.
 Sometimes stomach contents will mix with bacteria on the skin and cause a bad smelling discharge.
 Redness caused by leaks can usually be treated by cleaning the skin more often.
-Contact the care team if symptoms do not improve or there are signs of infection.

 Bleeding around the stoma can have several causes.
 The site may bleed after a tube change.
 Bleeding may also occur due to granulation tissue where the skin is more fragile.
 A small amount of bleeding is not serious.
-If bleeding does not stop after a few minutes or gets worse, apply pressure to the area, and call the care team immediately.

 —